Reddone/case-ql/README.md

-You are responsible for writing case classes for entities, filters, modifiers and links; in exchange, you get a compile time checking on your case classes and you get a runtime query generation mechanism which let you traduce a JSON like this one into a SQL query:
+You are responsible for writing case classes for entities, filters, modifiers and links; in exchange, you get a compile time checking on your case classes and you get a runtime query generation mechanism which let you traduce a JSON like this one into a SQL query like this:

 ```
 Get all people having age between 15 and 65,